 - Carpet weight determines how dense the fibers are stitched and how plush & durable the carpet will be.

 - The higher the ounce or weight of the pontoon carpet the more durable & comfortable.

 - We offer (3) three styles of non-textured pontoon boat carpet, 16oz, 20oz and 24oz.

 Rubber Backed Marine Carpet

-- Our pontoon boat carpet has a marine rubber backing that is designed to glue down to your boat's deck
+- Our pontoon boat carpet has a marine rubber backing that is designed to glued down to your boat's deck.

 Boat Carpet Specifications

 - Fiber: 100% UV Stabilized Polypropylene

 - All of our marine grade pontoon boat carpet is covered by a 3 year warranty.